Medtech firms gets personal with digital twins

 Google has developed a raft of AI tools, including algorithms that can analyze medical images to diagnose eye disease, or sift through digital records to predict the likelihood of death.

 Alibaba, meanwhile, hopes to use its cloud and data systems to tackle a shortage of medical specialists in China.
-It is working on AI-assisted diagnosis tools to help analyze images such as CT scans and MRIs.Siemens Healthineers, which was spun off from German parent Siemens in March, has outpaced the market in recent quarters with sales of medical imaging equipment thanks to a slew of new products.
+It is working on AI-assisted diagnosis tools to help analyze images such as CT scans and MRIs.Siemens Healthineers, which was spun off from German parent Siemens (SIEGn.DE) in March, has outpaced the market in recent quarters with sales of medical imaging equipment thanks to a slew of new products.

-But analysts say the German firm, Dutch company Philips and GE Healthcare, a subsidiary of General Electric, will all come under pressure to prove they can save healthcare systems money as spending becomes more linked to patient outcomes and as hospitals rely on bulk purchasing to push for discounts.
+But analysts say the German firm, Dutch company Philips and GE Healthcare, a subsidiary of General Electric (GE.N), will all come under pressure to prove they can save healthcare systems money as spending becomes more linked to patient outcomes and as hospitals rely on bulk purchasing to push for discounts.

 Siemens Healthineers has a long history in the industry.
 It made the first industrially manufactured X-ray machines in 1896 and is now the world’s biggest maker of medical imaging equipment.